 In July, 2013, fans were delighted to learn that original member Bernie Leadon would re-join the band for a two year, world-wide tour called History Of The Eagles.
 Bassist Randy Meisner was also invited, but health issues would not permit, as he was still recovering from a choking incident earlier in the year.
 After their very public falling-out, guitarist Don Felder was not included in the reunion.
 Acknowledging that this could be their final hurrah, drummer Don Henley was quoted as saying "This could very well be our last major tour... by the time we get through this tour, it'll be 2015 and we'll all be in our late 60s.
 It's been an incredible experience for all of us, but it may be time to say adios and bow out gracefully."

 In June, 2015, Don Henley issued a solo album called "Cass County", an effort that took over five years to be recorded.
 The collection was completed with the help of Merle Haggard, Mick Jagger, Alison Krauss, Miranda Lambert, Martina McBride, Ashley Monroe, Dolly Parton, Lucinda Williams and Trisha Yearwood.
 Henley planned to tour in support of the LP after the current Eagles' tour is completed.
+In mid-October, "Cass County" topped the Billboard Top Country Albums chart with sales of over 87,000 units sold during its first week on the market.

 Along with their 5 US number one singles and 6 Grammy Awards, The Eagles have sold more than 120 million albums worldwide.
 They sold more albums in the 1970s than any other American band.
 Their "Greatest Hits 1971-1975" is the largest selling album of all time in the US and was the first album ever to receive Platinum certification, selling over 29 million copies.
 Their "Eagles Greatest Hits Volume 2" has sold over 11 million and the "Hotel California" LP enjoyed sales of 16 million copies.
 A new round of certifications from the Recording Industry Association of America pushed the Eagles' to the third highest certified band, behind only the Beatles and Led Zeppelin, and the fifth highest certified artist of all time.
 "The Eagles are the epitome of rock music," said RIAA president and CEO Hilary Rosen.
 "The accomplishment of selling more than 120 million records over their career is monumental."